dasc-lab/ros2_topic_rate_monitor/README.md

 A small and simple utility to monitor the rate at which specific ros topics are being published.

-After the packages have been built, you can run the node, and specify the "config_file" ros2 parameter to point to the location of the config file.
+After the packages have been built, you can run the node, and specify the `topics` ROS2 parameter to point to the location of the config file.

+## Usage

-In the config file, you specify the topic name, the topic type, the expected rate, and optionally the tolerance (defaults to 10%), eg:
+In the config file, you specify the topic name, the topic type, the expected rate, and optionally the tolerance (defaults to 10%), and the window (defaults to 10 messages).

+Example `topics.yaml`:
 ```
 topics:
   - name: /camera/infra1/camera_info